aws-samples/eks-blueprints-for-terraform-workshop/content/040_hub_spoke/030-enable-namespace.md

 :::

-To view the LimitRange set for the ui namespace in the hub-cluster.
+To view the LimitRange set for the ui namespace in the spoke-cluster.

 ```bash
 kubectl get limitrange  -n carts --context hub-cluster -o yaml